Nayib Bukele: Mayor of Nuevo Cuscatlán

-In 2011, Bukele announced that he would enter politics as a member of the FMLN to break out of "his comfort zone" ("su zona de confort") as a businessman.
+In 2011, Bukele announced that he would enter politics as a member of the FMLN to break out of "his comfort zone" ("su zona de confort) as a businessman.
 Officially joining the party in 2012, he campaigned for the mayoralty of Nuevo Cuscatlán, a municipality in the department of La Libertad, part of the San Salvador metropolitan area.
 Bukele's campaign was supported by the Democratic Change party.
 He was elected mayor of Nuevo Cuscatlán in March 2012 with 51.67 percent of the vote, defeating primary challenger Tomás Rodríguez of the Nationalist Republican Alliance (ARENA).
 Bukele took office on 1 May 2012 as the country's youngest mayor.

 Bukele created a scholarship program for youths in the municipality, donating his $2,000 salary to fund the program.
-Bukele launched Sphere PM, a project that launched a high-altitude balloon to an altitude of 100000 ft and took pictures of El Salvador, in August 2014.
+In August 2014, Bukele launched Sphere PM, a project that launched a high-altitude balloon to an altitude of 100000 ft and took pictures of El Salvador.
 He stated that Sphere PM's goal was to promote education in science and technology to dissuade the municipality's youth from crime.
-Bukele spoke at United Nations headquarters about projects he had undertaken as mayor of Nuevo Cuscatlán as part of the November 2014 World Cities Day.
+Bukele spoke at the United Nations headquarters about projects he had undertaken as mayor of Nuevo Cuscatlán as part of the November 2014 World Cities Day.
 In January 2015, he inaugurated a $1.7 million boulevard connecting Nuevo Cuscatlán with Huizúcar and Antiguo Cuscatlán.
 Bukele did much of his mayoral work with funding from ALBA Petróleos, owned by the Venezuelan oil company PDVSA.

 Mayor of San Salvador

 In August 2014, Bukele announced that he would seek election as mayor of San Salvador in the 2015 elections.
 His candidacy was confirmed by FMLN secretary-general Medardo González on 19 August 2014.
 Bukele delegated administration of Nuevo Cuscatlán to council member Michelle Sol in February 2015 to focus on his campaign.
-During his campaign, that was supported by the Salvadoran Progressive Party, FMLN party leadership called Bukele the party's "crown jewel" ("joya de la corona").
-Bukele's campaign used catchphrases such as "we have to change history" ("tenemos que cambiar la historia") and "together we will go forward" ("juntos saldremos adelante") to rally support from young voters.
+During his campaign, which was supported by the Salvadoran Progressive Party, FMLN party leadership called Bukele the party's "crown jewel" ("joya de la corona).
+Bukele's campaign used catchphrases such as "we have to change history" ("tenemos que cambiar la historia) and "together we will go forward" ("juntos saldremos adelante) to rally support from young voters.

 His primary opponent was Edwin Zamora, a businessman and Legislative Assembly deputy from ARENA.
 Bukele led Zamora in opinion polls before the election.
 He defeated Zamora with 50.38 percent of the vote on 1 March 2015, and took office on 1 May.
 Bukele appointed a cousin, Hassan, and his half-brother Yamil to administrative positions on the San Salvador municipal council.
 The appointments were criticized by ARENA and FMLN politicians.